-During COMET, trainees must pass a physical exam to ensure that trainees can perform the essential functions of being a Corpsmember.
-Trainees must also pass a drug test, as the CCC maintains a drug-free environment to reduce the potential for work-site accidents.
+Corpsmembers must pass a physical exam during COMET to ensure that they can perform the essential functions of being a Corpsmember.
+All individuals must also pass a drug test, as the CCC maintains a drug-free environment to reduce the potential for work-site accidents.

-After successful completion of the first week of COMET, physical exam, and drug test, trainees are officially enrolled in the CCC.
-COMET is paid for those Corpsmembers who successfully complete their first pay period in the CCC.
+COMET is paid for those Corpsmembers who complete their first pay period in the CCC.
 If a Corpsmember leaves the program before reaching this milestone, COMET will be unpaid, with the stipend prorated to reflect the period from the completion of COMET to the Corpsmember’s exit date.